ISAITB/docs-tdl/source/expressions/index.rst

 During the course of a test session you may want to check the result of previous steps.
 This could be used to determine the flow of execution, adapt processing, :ref:`display custom messages to users<tdl-step-interact>`, or determine the :ref:`overall output message<test-case-output>` of the test session.

-For this purpose you have two special variables maintained in the test session context:
+For this purpose you have three special variables maintained in the test session context:

-* **STEP_SUCCESS** to check specific steps.
+* **STEP_SUCCESS** to check whether specific steps have succeeded.
 * **TEST_SUCCESS** to check the overall test session result.
+* **STEP_STATUS** to check specific steps' status.

 .. note::
     **Stopping on failures:** Although its possible to use these variables in combination with :ref:`if<tdl-step-if>` and :ref:`exit<tdl-step-exit>` steps to conditionally stop test sessions,